University of California 4-H Youth Development Program

 2. Adult volunteers should not be one-on-one in a vehicle with members other than their own child.

-3. Adult volunteers must have current Member Treatment Authorization and Health History Form - English and Health History Form from parents/guardians before transporting members in any vehicle to any 4-H YDP activity or event.
+3. Adult volunteers must have current Member Treatment Authorization and Health History Form from parents/guardians before transporting members in any vehicle to any 4-H YDP activity or event.

 H. Supervision and Late Parents